TexasInstruments/azure-iot-pal-simplelink/README.md

 6. Use `CC32xx.ccxml` as "File name".
 Hit Finish.

-7. In the Basic window, select "Texas Instruments XDS110 USB Debug Probe" as the "Connection", and then type "CC3220" in the "Board or Device" text field.
-Check the box next to "CC3220SF" or "CC3220S" (depending on your LaunchPad).
+7. In the Basic window, select "Texas Instruments XDS110 USB Debug Probe" as the "Connection", and then type "CC32" in the "Board or Device" text field.
+Check the box next to the device you have (depending on your LaunchPad).
 Hit Save.

 8. Right-click "CC32xx.ccxml" in the Target Configurations View.
 Hit Launch Selected Configuration.